 - Feathertail gliders are found in most treed habitats, commonly occur in tall wet or dry forests

-- They can live in rainforest at all altitudes
+- They can live in the rainforest at all altitudes

 - They are even known to occur in parks and backyards.